+This platform arose from conversations about the many ways in which current momentum in the anti-racist movement must become committed, ongoing engagement.
 The Black lives, queer and feminist movements have all failed to center Black Trans people historically, despite their bearing the brunt of anti-Black, anti-queer and anti-femme violence.
 This erasure is not just callous but self-defeating, as these movements cannot realize equitable and just treatment until they prioritize the most marginalized among them.
 This shift must take place at a personal and structural level.
 We believe that we have a responsibility to those who have been historically shut out of wealth accumulation, housing, and employment, particularly because our own liberation has benefitted from their vigorous fight and humanity.
 The art world, mired in questions of access, is a prime place to begin both the tactical work of resource redistribution and committed solidarity, as well as to engage critically with questions around who is silenced and who is heard.

 Art for Black Lives is organized by Robert Franklin and Camila McHugh.
 Thank you for inspiration and advice to Art for Philadelphia and much gratitude to Clementine Butler-Gallie, Charlie Jarvis, Noah Hornick, Max Kendrick, Andrew Lee, Dan Solbach and Will St. Amant.

 Fiscal sponsor: QUEER|ART, previously Pioneer Works (R3) and the Leslie Lohmann Museum of Art (R1 and R2)

 Printing Partners: d’mage Fine Art Print Specialists, Berlin, previously Chroma Center, New York (R3)

 Design: Hayley Smith and Hannah Lane